cal-itp/data-analyses/gtfs_digest/_portfolio_notes_todo.md

     section2.filtered_route(sched_vp_df)"

     * This didn't happen last time.
+    * Test what is going wrong one element at a time.

 * Readable.yml
     * Operators -> what does it mean when you have `organization_name:Organization`.
-Organization is not a string.
+        * Organization is a string.
-    * Add captions for datasets?
+        * Other column names have "" to avoid any special symbols like () or + being read in weird.

 ### 4/11/2024 Run
 To-Do
 * YML